 Head for Drysdale River Station - the gateway to the Mitchell River National Park, Mitchell and Merton Falls, Surveyors Pool, Mitchell and King Edward rivers as well as many historical Indigenous sites.
 Stay for two nights in cabin-style accommodation or camping in the station grounds to explore the rainforests and open woodlands surrounding the area, or go fishing on the riverbanks.

-From Drydale River Station you can choose to drive further up to Kulumbura and the Mitchell Plateau.
-If time limited, Drysdale River Station also offers scenic flights over the Prince Regent River, and the Mitchell Falls.
+From Drysdale River Station you can choose to drive further up to Kalumburu and the Mitchell Plateau.
+If time is limited, Drysdale River Station also offers scenic flights over the Prince Regent River and the Mitchell Falls.

 Drysdale River Station – Home Valley Station

 Drysdale River Station – Home Valley Station - 355 kilometres